voidrohan/LinkedList/README.md

 # LinkedList
-Linked list attempt made by me in C, you are to use the interfaces provided in it.
+Linked list attempt made by me in C, feel free to use the interfaces provided in it.